opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param src: Source image. ``CV_8UC1`` and ``CV_8UC4`` source types are supported.

-    :param dst: Destination image.
-The size and type is the same as ``src``.
+    :param dst: Destination image with the same size and type as ``src``.

     :param kernel: Structuring element used for dilation.
 If  ``kernel=Mat()``, a  3x3 rectangular structuring element is used.